Preventing Diabetic Foot Ulcers: A Comprehensive Guide

 • Notify your physician if the area around your ulcer becomes red or develops drainage, swelling or warmth to the area, or if you develop a fever over 101 degrees F

-Healogics helps patients with diabetic foot ulcers and other chronic wounds heal faster.
-Our highly specialized care includes therapies that aid wound closure, new tissue growth and wound tissue regeneration.
-These therapies include total contact casting (TCC), negative pressure wound therapy and hyperbaric oxygen therapy (HBOT).
+At Healogics, we’re committed to helping patients with diabetic foot ulcers and other chronic wounds heal faster.
+Our highly specialized care includes advanced therapies that foster wound closure, new tissue growth and wound tissue regeneration.
+These innovative treatments include total contact casting (TCC), negative pressure wound therapy and hyperbaric oxygen therapy (HBO).

-Over the past 20 years, Healogics has helped to heal more than four million wounds.
-We have partnerships with academic and research-based scientists to consult and analyze, driving collaboration to provide better outcomes for our patients.
+Over the past twenty years, Healogics has been privileged to help heal more than four million wounds.
+We partner with academic and research-based scientists to consult and analyze wounds, driving innovation to provide better outcomes for our patients.

-Learn more about diabetic foot ulcers and other common foot wounds at Diabetes and Wound Healing.
+Learn more about diabetic foot ulcers and other common foot wounds at our 2021 The Year of Healing webpage or download our free patient resource, Diabetes and Wound Healing.